ceramicnetwork/js-did/packages/pkh-webauthn/README.md

     seen: (credentialId: string, pk: Uint8Array) => void

     // Invoked during Cacao signing process in the scenario that
-    // user has plugged their authenticator into another device.
+    // user has plugged their authenticator into a new device.
     // The return value must be either pk0 or pk1 - otherwise the operation fails.
     select: (credentialId: string, pk0: Uint8Array, pk1: Uint8Array) => Uint8Array|null
 }
 ```

+## License

+Apache-2.0 OR MIT